-- Description of the Action (updated version 23.4.2019) - Original project budget and its updated version in 07/2019 - Modified Project Plan 2019 - Mid-term review conducted by the European Commission in 2018 - Project Road map - Desk research and its updated version (Deliverable 15)3 - Basic information on the Steering Committee meetings - Documentation on the stakeholder workshops held outside of Finland with the international partners - Sustainability Plan of the project submitted for the European Commission (Deliverable 23) - Report on pilot deployment of learner plan prototype (Deliverable 32) - Europass Case Study
+- Description of the Action (updated version 23.4.2019) - Original project budget and its updated version in 2019 - Modified Project Plan 2019 - Mid-term review conducted by the European Commission in 2018 - Project Road map - Desk research and its updated version (Deliverable 15) - Basic information on the Steering Committee meetings - Documentation on the stakeholder workshops held outside of Finland with the international partners - Sustainability Plan of the project submitted for European Commission (Deliverable 23). - Europass Case Study

-In addition, the FINEEC was provided the analysed results of the user survey conducted jointly by Edufi, JEC and University of Oulu among the pilot users of the CompLeap prototype (state of the surveying in September 2019, 32 answers altogether).
+In addition, the FINEEC was provided the analyzed results of the user survey conducted by the Finnish National Agency for the Education among the pilot users of the CompLeap prototype (September 2019, 32 answers altogether).